WinkelZoeker/winkelzoeker-api/README.md

 >http://127.0.0.1:3000/v1/stores?latitude={double}&longitude={double}

-This endpoint provides, by default,  the 5 closest stores on the database, ordered by distance, to the provided `latitude` and `longitude` coordinates, with the response looking  like:
+This endpoint provides, by default,  the 5 closest stores on the database, ordered by distance, to the provided `latitude` and `longitude` coordinates, with the response looking  like the excerpt bellow:

 ```json
 [